mortza-mansory/libfux/README.md

 Example: The main.cpp is your example only put it on your visual studio, config the SDL lib and enjoy power of simplify.

 Creator: Morteza Mansory
-Current Version: 0.4.2 { Currently In Dev }
+Current Version: 0.4.4 { In Dev version }